 Yoga 101: How to Begin the Practice

 Yoga is a Sanskrit word that means, "union."
 It is a belief system that is divided into eight parts that are all geared towards uniting the body, mind and spirit.
-Asana, one of the eight limbs of yoga, is the part that involves doing different postures and poses that people, who do not practice the Hindu religion, know as yoga.
+These are known as the 8 limbs of yoga.

 Yoga Health Benefits

 The practice of Asana and Pranayama as an exercise can bring about a lot of health benefits.
 By doing the different poses in yoga, you can improve your flexibility and strength.
 Because most of the poses involve stretching parts of your body, the range of motion of your different joints will be increased significantly.
 Also, since you need to support the weight of your body, your strength will be increased.
 And, of course, as you grow stronger, your body will become more toned.

 Another benefit of taking yoga is the alignment of one's body.
 Because the bodies of people who practice yoga are aligned properly, they tend to have lesser back pains and postural problems.
 People who practice yoga also learn how to breathe properly, making them less affected by stress.
 Yoga, not only improves your physical condition, it also has an impact on your mental state by reducing your stress.

 Ready to Know More About Yoga Poses?

 Choose something slow to start with.